Who are you, and what do you do?

 - Cochlear implants for being able listen to frequencies imperceptible to the human ear, and locating objects and people via sonar.

 - Respirocytes.
-You have no idea how useful those little oxygen-carrying guys will be when you're in a tough situation.
+You have no idea how useful those little oxygen-carrying guys will be when you're in a tough situation, like when you're sinking underwater or floating in the middle of space.

 - 13-inch MacBook, late 2007